 For more information, see the FTC’s CAN-SPAM Act: A Compliance Guide for Business .

 Require date of consent to subscribe (register) an email address to the commercial email list.

 Require an unsubscribe link in the email content.
-You can also provide separate unsubscribe links to opt out of Subscription ListsAn audience list of opted-in email addresses.
-When sending a message using a Subscription list, you must include an unsubscribe link for opting out of all messages, and you can also include an unsubscribe link for that list only. .
+You can also provide separate unsubscribe links to opt out of Subscription ListsAn audience list of users who are opted in to messaging about a specific topic.
+Users can manage their opt-in status per list using a preference center. .

 Customers who unsubscribe from commercial emails will still be registered to receive transactional emails (unless they unsubscribe from a transactional email as well).